Yuan-Honoka-Guo/BrowseWithMe/USAGE.md

 3. **Content Length**
    - Summarization works best on pages with 500-5000 words
    - Very short pages may not provide meaningful summaries
-   - Very long pages are truncated to first ~5000 characters

 ### Feature Limitations